Wilsonlim96/onboarding/README.md

 - Interpret class schedule, access [GitHub Organization](https://github.com/trent-f2f-bootcamp-pt), and locate resources for future lessons.

-- Tell the mindsets needed to succeed in this program and also as a professional Software Engineer
+- Perform a self-reflection on how to be more prepared for this program

 ## Resources